Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Here are some of the foodie highlights:

 Grazin’, a fifties-style diner, is the world’s first certified Animal Welfare Approved restaurant.
 Now, that doesn’t mean it’s a vegan place — plenty of meat and dairy products are served.
 But the animals are treated well in life.
-Everything is free-range and organic, beef is grass-fed, and just about everything on the menu is fresh and local.
+Everything is free-range and organic, beef is grass-fed, and just about everything on the menu is fresh and local to Hudson NY.

 I mean, the menu says stuff like this: